madnight/blog/source/_drafts/applicative.md

 # Example

 The Applicative Typeclass is Haskell looks slightly different then our definition of a lax monidal functor.
 However there is another typeclass in Haskell called monoidal that directly reflects our definition.
 Moreover, there is a equivalence between the two typeclasses Applicative and Monoidal.
-This is similar to the equivalent formulation of bind and >>= that we have shown in the post about [monad](/monad).
+This parallels our previous demonstration of the interchangeability between bind and >>=, as discussed in my post on [monads](/monad).
 Let me first introduce the typeclass Monoidal and then we show that this is equivalent to Applicative.

 Haskell Definition of Monoidal (Interface)